 - This Theme does allow access to unlimited Minions units, but they are hard to support since very few Legion spells and Feats benefit non-Faction models - and your Minions become only Blighted models, not friendly faction models.

 - The Incubi generation can be shut down via non-attacks (electro leaps, etc) and RFP effects - something that is also quite good to counter your other theme benefit.

 - Not a weakness per se, just a word of warning for new players, who should thread carefully with the Minion element of this theme.
-Legion can have any numbers of Minion models in this theme (of those who work for them, of course).
+Legion can have any number of Minion models in this theme (of those who work for them, of course).
 That is not true for the other 3 themes though; you can have there up to one unit and up to one solo from the Minion range.
 And even if you can bring Minions, it doesn't mean you always should.
-So to play this theme the intended way, you'll ahve to purchase a number of models that you will liekely never usein any other theme becuase Legion was never incentivies to really incorporate minions into it's gameplan.
-This can cause inexperienced players to buy an excessive amount of Minion models that they then cannot fully use neither in a Legion, nor in a Minion army to form a proper, 75 pts theme force.
+So to play this theme the intended way you'll have to purchase a number of models that you will likely never use in any other theme because Legion never really rewarded you to incorporate minions into it's gameplan.
+This can cause inexperienced players to buy an excessive amount of Minion models that they then cannot fully use neither in a Legion, nor in a Minion army to form a proper 75 pts theme force.
 When in doubt, ask veteran players first.

 - As a rule of thumb, there are very good support solos with whom you cannot really go wrong.
 Here's a small - and deliberately incomplete - list of those worthwhile purchases: